10 best graphic design project management software tools for creative teams in 2026

 Best for remote design teams looking for a good collaboration tool

-Miro is mostly made for remote teams to communicate and collaborate across formats, tools, channels, and timezones — without the constraints of physical location, meeting space, and whiteboards.
+Miro is primarily designed for remote teams to communicate and collaborate across formats, tools, channels, and time zones — without the constraints of physical location, meeting space, or whiteboards.

-At the same time, all hybrid or in-office teams can also benefit from the tool and its well developed productivity and collaboration features.
+At the same time, all hybrid or in-office teams can benefit from the tool’s well-developed productivity and collaboration features.

 Additional uses

-Miro helps teams go beyond brainstorming, with tasks like workshopping, strategy mapping, Agile ceremonies, UX research and design, product development, customer discovery, and process visualization.
+Miro helps teams go beyond brainstorming with tasks such as workshopping, strategy mapping, Agile ceremonies, UX research and design, product development, customer discovery, and process visualization.

 4. Trello

-Trello is a popular design project management software with an easy-to-use and customizable interface allowing designers to organize their work, track deadlines, and collaborate with the team.
+Trello is a popular project management tool with an easy-to-use, customizable interface that helps designers organize their work, track deadlines, and collaborate with the team.

 The tool uses a card-based system to visually represent tasks.
 This helps designers to easily see what needs to be done, who is responsible for what task, and when it’s due.